yaphott/ubuntu-config-scripts/README.md

 # ubuntu-config-scripts

-Development environment configuration scripts for Ubuntu Desktop (22.04).
+Development environment configuration scripts for Ubuntu Desktop.

 **Not intended for production.
 Use at your own risk!**